-Most Recruiters use phone screenings everyday to seek the perfect candidate for open positions.
+Most Recruiters use phone screenings every day to seek the perfect candidate for open positions.
 The first stage of hiring should always be conducted on the phone.

-Conducting phone screenings allows you to improve the opportunity of discovering the ideal employee by finding out candidates that stand out and filtering out those who are not the right fit even before a face to face interview.
-We all know how time consuming face to face interviews are.
+Conducting phone screenings allows you to improve the opportunity of discovering the ideal employee by finding out candidates that stand out and filtering out those who are not the right fit even before a face-to-face interview.
+We all know how time consuming face-to-face interviews are.